 Cal Grant A

-Cal Grant A is not available at PCC but you should still apply if you plan to attend a 4-year college.
-While at PCC your Cal Grant A will be in reserve and activated upon transfer to a 4-year school.
+Cal Grant A is not available at PCC, but you should still apply if you plan to attend a 4-year college.
+While at PCC, your Cal Grant A will be in reserve and activated upon transfer to a 4-year school, unless you qualify for the Student with Dependent Children Access Award or Foster Youth Access Award.
 California residency is required.
 For general information visit the Cal Grants Web page for information.

 Cal Grant B

 Cal Grant B is available to students who are disadvantaged or from low-income families.
-This grant will provide you with a stipend to help cover living costs and it can be transferred to a 4-year college.
+This grant will provide you with an annual Access Award amount to help cover living costs and it can be transferred to a 4-year college.
 To be eligible you must be a California resident.
 For more information about this program, visit the Cal Grant Website.

 Cal Grant C